SuicideSin/bw-tracking-pixel/README.md

 npm install
 ```

+And, map the host `trackingdb` to the IP of your MongoDB server

 ## Running

 To run in "production" (this will only accept referrers starting with https://stores.example.com, though it should check for valid domains in some DB)